SPDA36/Portfolio_Projects_B_Johnson/README.md

 businesses to thrive but also understands the inner workings of a business.
 Knowing what managers need before they ask for it is a skill I believe is important.
-I am confident that blending my business education and data science together will prove that to be so.
+I am confident that blending my business education and data science skills together will prove that to be so.